rohanadhav2000/ML-projects/churn predictor/README.md

-# 📊 Salesforce Churn Predictor
+# Salesforce Churn Predictor

-**Difficulty: 5/10 — Real business framing, imbalanced data**
+**Real business framing, imbalanced data**

-## What It Is
+## Introduction

-Take a telecom churn dataset, engineer features from usage patterns and account history, and build a binary classifier.
+Taking a telecom churn dataset, engineer features from usage patterns and account history, and build a binary classifier.
 The core challenge is learning to optimize for recall vs precision based on the real business cost of missing a churning customer.

 ## Tech Stack

 - Python, pandas, scikit-learn, imbalanced-learn, Matplotlib/Seaborn, Streamlit

-## What You Learn
+## Key Highlights

 - Feature engineering from raw transactional and usage data
 - Why accuracy is the wrong metric for imbalanced churn datasets